HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_results.md

 #### Pushing QuestionnaireResponse to Payer
 This IG will support the [HRex Decision point – Configured by consumer?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#configured-by-consumer) when a SMART on FHIR or native EHR app wants to push a QuestionnaireResponse to a Payer.

+Note: Other IGs might provide additional mechanisms for transmitting results of the completed QuestionnaireResponse to the payer.
+The client that launches DTR is responsible for understanding the context of the launch, and thus for what to do with any QuestionnaireResponses that are persisted as a result of that launch.